YiChiCanCode/Shell-Simulation/README.md

 # Shell Simulation

-This repository contains a simple Shell Simulation program written in C++.
-It's designed to help students understand the working of shell commands and to provide a hands-on experience of building a shell simulation from scratch.
+This repository contains a simple Shell Simulation program written in C It's designed to help students understand the working of shell commands and to provide a hands-on experience of building a shell simulation from scratch.

 ## Features